Codes and Frequencies

 HIOTHGOVE is a recoded variable created by the National Center for Health Statistics (NCHS) and included in the original NHIS public use data.
 HIOTHGOVE, like other recoded health insurance variables in these data, is based on responses to a series of questions and editing carried out by the NCHS.

 According to the Field Representative's Manual for 1997 forward, the expression "Other Government Program" is a "catch-all category for any public program providing health care other than those" already categorized.
-More specifically, "other government program" refers to public health insurance coverage from a source other than the following: Medicare (HIMCAREE); Medicaid (HIMCAIDE); Children's Health Insurance Program (HICHIPE); military health insurance (including Military Health Care/VA and TRICARE/CHAMPUS/CHAMP-VA) (HIMILITE); Indian Health Service (HIHSE); and State-sponsored public health care coverage plans (HISTATEE).
+More specifically, "other government program" refers to public health insurance coverage from a source other than the following: Medicare (HIMCAREE, for sample adults only beginning in 2019); Medicaid (HIMCAIDE); Children's Health Insurance Program (HICHIPE); military health insurance (including Military Health Care/VA and TRICARE/CHAMPUS/CHAMP-VA) (HIMILITE); Indian Health Service (HIHSE); and State-sponsored public health care coverage plans (HISTATEE).

 Data Collection Process